lchenglin29/Oksana_OpenSource/README/README_en.md

 * Basics of Discord bots and how to get a Discord bot token: [Python Discord Bot Basics Tutorial](https://hackmd.io/@smallshawn95/python_discord_bot_base)
 * How to obtain a Gemini API key: [Get Gemini API Key](https://ai.google.dev/gemini-api/docs/api-key?hl=en)
 * How to obtain the Central Weather Bureau API key: [[Day 13 - Real-time Weather] Build a Real-time Weather App - Preparation](https://ithelp.ithome.com.tw/m/articles/10222662)

----

-I hope this translation is helpful!
-Let me know if you need any further adjustments or have additional translation requests!